The Correlation Between Cannabis/Marijuana and Psychosis: Cause and Effect

 While the symptoms differ from one person to another, they usually last for a couple of hours.
 Nevertheless, addicts experience the symptoms repeatedly, even after recovering for weeks or months, sometimes a year.

 Studies indicate that people who experience mild psychotic episodes without using any psychedelics are most vulnerable to experience psychosis if they use marijuana.
-The inclination to do drugs can be age-related.
+The inclination to do drugs can be age-related, Frequency of taking Cannabis, or Potency of Marijuana.
 In Los Angeles, adolescents are more likely to try cannabis than adults.
 Their exposure to those experiences from an early stage may lead to marijuana-induced psychosis and other mental illnesses.
-Learn about our industry-leading Los Angeles teen marijuana treatment.
+Learn more about teen marijuana addiction and as a parent what you can do for your child.

 Treatment of Psychosis